ABWalters/react-api-hooks/README.md

  - Ability to filter and paginate API results
  - Ability to delay API calls while the user is typing
  - Works with infinite scroll components
+ - Request auto-cancellation for concurrent requests or component unmount

 ## Examples:
 - [Basic](https://react-api-hooks.abwalters.now.sh/examples/basic/)